Upper Endoscopy (Esophagogastroduodenoscopy or "EGD")

 The doctor will spray a local anesthetic into your throat to prevent you from gagging when the endoscope is inserted.
 The endoscope used in this test is about half an inch in diameter and long enough to reach from your mouth through your stomach and into the first part of your small intestine.
 When the doctor places the endoscope in your throat, he or she asks you to swallow.
 This helps guide the endoscope into your esophagus.
 You are likely to feel pressure against your throat while the tube is in place and you might experience a "full" feeling in your stomach.

 The doctor gently advances the tube through your esophagus into your stomach.
-As the camera at the end of the scope takes pictures that appear on a video screen, your doctor will watch for any suspicious spots on the lining of your stomach or esophagus.
+He or she will then move the scope into the duodenum.
+The camera at the end of the scope takes pictures that appear on a video screen.
+Your doctor will watch for any suspicious spots on the lining of your esophagus, stomach and duodenum.
 If any appear, your doctor might use some small clippers on the end of the scope to remove a tiny piece of tissue for a biopsy.

 Though the exam itself takes only 10-15 minutes, you will probably be in the exam room for 40 minutes or more because of the time it takes to set up.
 Your throat will feel numb, but this will wear off about 30 minutes later.
 The sedative will make you sleepy for an hour or more.